bain3/pronotepy/docs/source/quickstart.rst

 Grades
 ^^^^^^
-To access the users grades you need to first get a period.
+To access the user's grades you need to first get a period.
 This can be done with the :attr:`.Client.periods` or :attr:`.Client.current_period` properties.

 .. code-block:: python